Saturday, May 6, 2017

 3. Stop Feeding Negative Thoughts

 Change that by changing negative beliefs, negative words you use.
-Your mindset, inner talk and thinking is governed directly by your core beliefs.
+Your mindset, inner talk, and thinking are governed directly by your core beliefs.

 4. Accept Mistakes